Vault

 sudo snap install microk8s --channel=1.29-strict/stable

-Enable the storage add-on:
+Enable the storage and dns add-ons:

 sudo microk8s enable hostpath-storage